When I was digging for this info, this site helped me a lot. There's a lot of text there, so I'm going to simplify it a little.

 The lower the number is, the faster the claws are.
 Claws with WS=-30 are the fastest, and ones with WS=10 are the slowest.

 Let's say you use 2xGreater Talons.
 Their WS=-30.
 After looking at column -30 and line -30, we see a breakpoint of 42 IAS.
 We need to get IAS NECESSARILY from the Primary claw (above the gloves).
 There are 3 affixes: 20 IAS/ 30 IAS/ 40 IAS.
 30 and 40 are good for us because we can insert jewel 15 IAS (or Shael) and get 45 (55) IAS breakpoint.
 You can insert jewel 15 IAS (or Shael) in a tiara as well, but do NOT put it in your Secondary claw (boots one)!
 We don't want any additional IAS on that claw, it doesn't "count".
 Even 0 IAS is good for us.
 If there already is IAS on — nothing terrible, just don't additionally insert Jewel or Shael there.
 After all, Primary claw's IAS must be greater than the Secondary.

 Now we have the maximum possible trap laying speed — 9 frames.

-If you a still doubt, whether you chose right claws - test them on this calculator.
+If you still doubt, whether you chose the right claws, test them on this calculator.

-If you are playing W/S Assassin (Hoto+Spirit) you will always use BoS.
+If you are playing as a W/S Assassin (Hoto+Spirit), you will always use BoS.
 You will need at least 16 lvl BoS for 9 frames.

 Here is a perfect option for a classic ls+fb Assassin: